IbrahimmAdel/Deploy-FlaskApp-on-EKS/Ansible/README.md

 1. **Install Jenkins:** Installs Jenkins on the EC2 instance and fetches the initialAdminPassword.

-2. **Install AWS CLI:** Installs AWS CLI version 2 for interacting with AWS services.
+2. **Install AWS CLI:** Installs AWS CLI for interacting with AWS services.

 3. **Configure AWS credentials:** Configures AWS credentials and region for the `default` profile.